annahjones/Clinic-Booking-System/README.md

 ### 🧩 Steps to Set Up

 1. Open **MySQL Workbench** or your preferred SQL tool.
-2. Copy and paste the contents of `ClinicBookingSystem.sql` into a new SQL tab.
+2. Put contents of `ClinicBookingSystem.sql` into a new SQL tab.
 3. Execute the script:
    - It will create a new database called `ClinicBookingSystem`
    - It will create all necessary tables with proper constraints